reshamas/reshamas.github.io/_posts/2019-09-17-it-will-take-more-than-45-years-to-achieve-gender-parity-in-ai-research.md

 - 1972: Title IX (education): a civil rights law that amended the Higher Education Act of 1965 and prohibited discrimination on the basis of sex in any federally funded education program or activity.

 ## Gender Parity Achievements
-These are the years where gender parity was achieved with respect to **graduate school enrollment:**
+These are the years where gender parity was achieved with respect to **graduate rates:**
 - Medical school:  ~ 1999
 - Law school:  ~ 1999
 - Computer science PhDs:  [not yet in 2019]  (when:  ?)